-7.4.4.3.
-Main Conclusions
+7.4.4.3 Main Conclusions

-The ORSA concludes that Proteq's risk profile is well reflected in the SCR standard formula and Solvency is adequate.
+Athora Netherlands concludes that the standard formula is an appropriate risk management for Athora Netherlands' risk profile and Proteq's solvency is adequate for protecting its policy holders.
 Risks that are out-of-scope of the standard formula have been identified in risk assessments, examined in stress scenarios and mitigated by managerial actions.
-The quality of VIVAT's capital is good, refinancing of a limited part of VIVAT's loans is only due in 2024.
-VIVAT and her insurance entities, in particual in this case Proteq, comply with capital requirements and substantial liquidity and a Revolving Credit Facility is available at VIVAT level to recover Proteq from stress.
-VIVAT's re-risking plans (including Proteq) would further improve capital generation and support the capital position going-forward, while reducing spread volatility by moving to an asset mix more in line with VA reference portfolio.
+The quality of Athora Netherlands' capital is sufficient, refinancing of a limited part of Athora Netherlands loans is only due in 2024.
+Athora Netherlands and her insurance entities, in particual in this case Proteq, comply with capital requirements and substantial liquidity and a Revolving Credit Facility is available at Athora Netherlands to recover from stress.
+Proteq believes that capital generation should improve substantially by moving towards the new strategic asset allocation and making the organisation more efficient.

-7.4.5.
-Preparatory Crisis Plan
+7.4.5 Preparatory Crisis Plan